jwood74/aus_senate_results/README.md

 Using this data, and systems like this one, the public can recreate the senate count to determine the winners.

 # Setup
-+ Install the required gem files.
++ Install the required gem files using 'bundle install'
-+ update run file with the State you are after (eg NSW, VIC, QLD)
++ update run file with the State you are after (eg NSW, VIC, QLD) and how many candidates to be elected
 + Execute run.rb

 # ToDo